George

 number of those out of whom a choice is to be made.

-the justice to be assured that this resolution has
+justice to be assured that this resolution has not been

-not been taken without a strict regard to all the
+taken without a strict regard to all the considerations

 The acceptance of, and continuance hitherto

-called me, have been a uniform sacrifice of inclination
+me, have been a uniform sacrifice of inclination to

-to the opinion of duty, and to a deference for what
+the opinion of duty, and to a deference for what appeared

-appeared to be your desire.
-I constantly hoped, that
+to be your desire.
+I constantly hoped, that it would

-it would have been much earlier in my power, consistently
+have been much earlier in my power, consistently with

-with motives, which I was not at liberty to disregard,
+motives, which I was not at liberty to disregard, to

-to return to that retirement, from which I had been
+return to that retirement, from which I had been reluctantly

-and the unanimous advice of persons entitled to my
+with foreign nations, and the unanimous advice of persons

 I rejoice, that the Issues of your concerns,